WebDevLuke/My-Articles/2017-naming-conventions-for-sizes-in-scalable-css/copy.md

 }
 ```

-It’s by no measure a perfect solution as it’s not clear which class represents which font size without having to refer back to the CSS.
-But what I do get in return is a massive boost to scalability as I no longer have to spend time enforcing the incremental nature of the previous convention.
-If I need another class, I just simply pick the next available letter and I’m on my way.
+It’s by no measure a perfect solution, because it’s not clear which class represents which font size without having to refer back to the stylesheet.
+But what I do get in return, is a massive boost to scalability as I no longer have to spend time enforcing the incremental nature of the previous convention.
+If I need another class, I just simply pick the next available letter and I’m on my way!

-When you have many instances of a class sharing a naming convention, I feel scalability should take priority over semantics, as it takes less effort for a developer to refer to the CSS for size details than it does to restructure an entire set of classes every time a new one is added.
+When you have many instances of classes sharing a naming convention, I feel scalability should take priority over semantics.
+This is because it takes less effort for a developer to refer to the stylesheet for more information than it does to restructure an entire set of classes every time a new one is added.

 ### 2) Using numbers as suffixes instead of “extra” prefix